Tucker’s 2 HRs, 4 RBIs fall short, Astros lose Series opener

 Tucker also singled in the eighth, but in the 10th he came up short.
 Realmuto hit an opposite-field drive against Luis Garcia leading off, and the ball went just over the glove of a leaping Tucker at the right-field wall.

-In Game 2 of the AL Championship Series against the New York Yankees at home, Tucker caught an eighth-inning drive by star slugger Aaron Judge near the top of the wall to preserve Houston’s one-run lead.

-“I kind of had flashbacks of the play that Tucker made on Judge’s ball that last series,” Realmuto said.
-“Once I saw him running back to the wall, I was thinking in my head, oh, please just don’t catch it, just don’t catch it.
-I knew it was going to be close.
-I thought originally I had enough, but once I saw him running back to the wall, I wasn’t so sure.”

-In the bottom half, Tucker came to the plate with one out following Alex Bregman’s double off David Robertson and struck out.
+In the bottom half, he came to the plate with one out following Alex Bregman’s double off David Robertson and struck out.

 Aledmys Diaz hit a game-ending grounder with runners at second and third, and the Astros lost Game 1 of the Series just as they did in 2005, 2017, 2019 and last year.